meryboth/meryboth/README.md

 - 💓 React Js and React Native are my main tools of work
 - 🌱 I’m currently working as a frontend developer on [Flock IT](https://www.flockit.com.ar/)
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: To keep learning and developing awesome projects 🏅
 - ⚡ Fun fact: I am also an architect 🏠

 <br>